apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 **The schema field markup**

-For our custom schema field, we are utilizing two helper components from the `@apostrophecms/schema` module.
-The first is the `AposInputWrapper`.
-This component is used for error handling and input appearance, as well as behind-the-scenes housekeeping.
-It wraps the entire area where the Apostrophe schema fields are being used.
-Four props are typically passed to this component.

 ```javascript
 <AposInputWrapper :field="field" :error="null" :uid="uid" :modifiers="modifiers">
 ...
 </AposInputWrapper>
 ```

+For our custom schema field, we are utilizing two helper components from the `@apostrophecms/schema` module.
+The first is the `AposInputWrapper`.
+This component is used for error handling and input appearance, as well as behind-the-scenes housekeeping.
+It wraps the entire code block where the Apostrophe schema fields are being used.
+Four props are typically passed to this component.

 The only one that we might want to change the value of is `:error`.
 It can take values of either `"null"` or `"effectiveError"`.
 If you are making a component that has multiple schema fields and set `:error` to "null", errors will only be shown for the individual fields, not the top-level component.
 Setting it to "effectiveError" will show errors in the individual fields, as well as the entire custom schema field.
-It is a judgment call to determnine which will result in a better user experience.
+It is a judgment call to determine which will result in a better user experience.

 :::note
-The Apostrophe `array` and `object` fields use `:error="null"` as a guide.
+As a guide for selecting error type, the Apostrophe `array` and `object` fields use `:error="null"`.
+This provides clear guidance on which field is in error, without a second error message being displayed for the entire component.
+You may want to change this if your custom field has a requirement such as `min: 1`,
 :::

-The `AposSchema` component is the component that does the majority of work constructing and displaying our schema fields, as well as passing data.

 ```javascript
 <template #body>